fabiangunzinger/causal-inference-notes/chapters/practical_issues.md

 - Heavy-user bias: heavy users are more likely to be bucketed in an experiment, biasing the results relative to the overall effect of a feature.
 Depending on the context, this can be an issue.

+- Solution: run experiments for longer (thought this comes with opportunity costs, and will increase cookie churn)

 ## Interaction effects